BigweldIndustries/BigBot/README.md

 # BigBot
 BigBot is a discord selfbot made using python

+# Notes:
+You need to have python and discord.py installed to use this
+Get:
+Python 3.7 - 3.7.9
+Discord.py
+To install discord.py, get python, install it, and then type in the command prompt "pip install discord.py"

 # What is this?
 Discord selfbots are kind of like normal discord bots, that perform actions when given commands, but this does it on